-Using the Simscape™ Multibody™ Link interface to your CAD platform, export the assembly into Physical Modeling XML.
+Using the Simscape™ Multibody™ Link interface to your CAD platform, export the assembly as an XML multibody description file.
 Because the assembly is so complex, the export process takes longer than it does for simpler assemblies.
 As the export proceeds, various parts and subassemblies are highlighted.
 When the highlighting stops, the export is finished.

 The exported model appears as

 your working CAD folder.